Explore Essex: 8 Things to Do in Chelmsford

 Grade II-listed building?
 Check (this one’s neo-classical).
 Perfectly preened gardens to wander around?
 Check (take your pick from woodland, parkland and a Victorian pleasure garden).
 Cosy café?
 Check (this one serves scones, banana bread and it’s dog friendly).
 Hylands Estate has all the hallmarks of an excellent visit to a stately home.
 Regular farmers’ markets and artists’ studios in the stables elevate it to the next level.

-Make for Chelmsford’s Central Park to see the impressive 18-arch Victorian railway viaduct, spot a pretty lake with fountains and explore the nature reserve.
-The River Can skirts along the edges of the park – follow it westwards for more greenery, eventually leading to equally leafy Admirals Park and Tower Gardens.
+Rounding off our list of things to do in Chelmsford, we have Central Park.
+Make for Chelmsford’s Central Park to see the impressive 18-arch Victorian railway viaduct, spot a pretty lake with fountains, and explore the nature reserve.
+The River Can skirts along the edges of the park - follow it westwards for more greenery, eventually leading to equally leafy Admirals Park and Tower Gardens.